Michael Thaden, MS

 I rely on Mindfulness Based practices with Individual Therapy, Couples Counseling, and Family Therapy, as this allows a healing spirit of compassion and kindness to support the “mechanics” of what we know contributes to the cultivation of satisfying relationships.
 I am certainly one of many grateful contemporary Marriage & Family Therapists who utilize the powerful tools made available in the wake of brilliant clinical experience and research over the last several decades.
 David Burns (1991) has given us “The Five Secrets of Effective Communication”.
 Susan Heitler (1990) developed a wonderfully valuing, inclusive “win – win” model for working with highly conflicted Couples.
 Harville Hendrix (1992) provides a list of concise exercises for Getting The Love You Want beginning with the practice of "mirroring" to heal our childhood wounds.
 And John Gottman (1999) published the fruits of his twenty year relationship studies in The Seven Principles for Making Marriage Work.

-We are benefactors of various rich healing traditions which encourage a compassionate approach and opening of dialogue with the multiple facets of our intrapersonal and interpersonal experience.
+We are benefactors of various rich healing traditions which encourage a compassionate approach and opening of dialogue with the multiple facets of our intrapersonal, transpersonal, and interpersonal experience.
 These may be traced to ancient roots in both eastern and western cultures.
 Modern contributors include Carl Jung’s "Active Imagining" and Archetypal Psychology, Fritz Perls' Gestalt Therapy, Carl Rogers' "person centering" principles of "mirroring" and "unconditional positive regard", Internal Family Systems Therapy (Schwartz, 1995), and The Structural Dissociation Model of Treatment for Chronic Trauma (Van Der Hart, Nijenhuis, & Steele, 2006).
 Mindfulness Based approaches such as Dialectical Behavioral Therapy (Linehan, 1993), EMDR Therapy (Shapiro, 1998), and Sensorimotor Psychotherapy (Ogden, 2006, Trauma and the Body) utilize this same premise of cultivating present compassionate interactive relationships to resolve the defensive patterns of avoidance, projection, or dissociation from our identified sources of distress and discomfort.